cambialens/lens-api-doc/samples-scholar.md

 include = '''["lens_id", "patent_citations"]'''
 identifiers = [list of Lens identifiers which can be more than 10K]
 # take 5000 at a time from the list and scroll for the 5000
-for ids in itertools.islice(identifiers, 5000):
+for ids in itertools.batched(identifiers, 5000):
   request_body = '''{
     "query": {
         "terms":  {